 2. Romanian Deadlift

 Hinge ahead at your hips and bend your knees barely as you push your butt away returned.
-Keep your again flat and shoulders engaged as you slowly lower your arms alongside your shins closer to the ground until you feel a stretch on your hamstrings.
+Keep your back flat and shoulders engaged as you slowly lower your arms alongside your shins closer to the ground until you feel a stretch on your hamstrings.

 3. Reverse Lunge